 Long-term experience, a multidisciplinary team, as well as the passion for science and state of the art research, leading to overall client satisfaction make IASON consulting the number one choice when it comes to pathological peer reviews.

-IASON consulting successfully has provided consulting services throughout the health science sector since 2004.
-We can look back on 150 years combined experience throughout the entire sector of the health science industry, including drug and device development.
+IASON consulting has successfully provided consulting services throughout the health science sector since 2004 and we have thorough experience throughout the entire sector of the health science industry, including drug and device development.

 The IASON consulting team consists of experienced and engaged pathologists, toxicologists, biologists, and veterinarians, contributing their broad know-how and experience to make your very project a success.